Annual Quality Rule Update

 - Mid-year, MDH convenes a public forum with Stratis Health and MN Community Measurement to present and discuss measure recommendations, and changes to measure specifications.

-- During August or September, MDH publishes a proposed rule in the State Register and opens a 30-day public comment period on the proposed rule and appendices.
+- During October, MDH publishes a proposed rule in the State Register and opens a 30-day public comment period on the proposed rule and appendices.

 - MDH adopts the final rule and publishes it in the State Register by the end of the year.